Shumaker Family Foundation

 The Shumaker Family Foundation supports endeavors in social justice, education, and environmental justice and thereby aims to create a more compassionate world, in which each person has opportunity to fully reach his or her potential.

 For the past few years, our board has increasingly prioritized nonprofits founded by those from within communities of color affected by the systemic social and economic inequities and challenges they are working to resolve.
-In order to address these inequities in access to funding, we awarded our 2022 Social Justice and Education grant funds as multi-year grants to 29 organizations that are BIPOC-led/founded, particularly those that have had less access to mainstream philanthropy.
-We have extended these Social Justice multiyear grants for an additional year in 2025-26, however, we will consider new applicants for Education grants during the summer/fall 2025 grants process.
+In order to address these inequities in access to funding, since 2022, we have awarded our Social Justice and Education grant funds (and many of our Environmental Justice grants ) to organizations that are BIPOC-led/founded, particularly those that have had less access to mainstream philanthropy.
+The majority of our grants have been awarded as multiyear grants.

-We are mindful of the ongoing challenges that all nonprofits (large and small, old and new) are facing due to funding and social challenges, including the continuing effects we saw during the COVID-19 pandemic.
+We are mindful of the ongoing challenges that all nonprofits (large and small, old and new) are facing due to funding shortages, as well as social and political challenges.
 We wish we could do more.
 We appreciate and thank all the many local nonprofit leaders and staff members, who are working so hard to make the Kansas City community–and beyond–a better, healthier, safer, and more just place to live.

 The Shumaker Family Foundation firmly stands against racial injustice.
-We grieve the loss of black lives to police violence.
+We grieve the loss of Black lives to police and law enforcement violence.
 We believe such violence is one of countless repercussions of our country’s unwillingness to face our history of slavery and oppression and our society’s ongoing systemic racism.
 Black Lives Matter.

 We understand that systemic racism underlies the persistent problems in each of our mission areas: education, social justice, and environmental justice.
 Our racially diverse board has renewed its commitment to funding efforts that address education inequities, societal violence, and environmental challenges that disproportionately affect communities of color.
 In so doing, we will seek out organizations that prioritize diverse leadership and those that generate solutions within the communities of color they serve.